This site contains affiliate links, purchases may earn me commission at no extra cost to you. See my policy.

 How To Keep Pizza Dough From Sticking To Peel

-Tips to stop pizza dough sticking to peel:
+Tips to stop pizza dough sticking to the peel:

 - Pizza dough sticks to metal much more so consider getting a wooden peel if using metal.